-- To appoint the members of the Radiation Safety Committee. - To appoint the Chair of the Radiation Safety Committee. - To certify to the CNSC, as the license "Applicant Authority" the name and authority of the "Signing Authority". - To relay necessary radiation safety matters to The Vice President Research and Innovation to ensure the proper operation of the radiation safety program.
+- To appoint the members of the Radiation Safety Committee, - To appoint the Chair of the Radiation Safety Committee, - To certify to the CNSC, as the license "Applicant Authority" the name and authority of the "Signing Authority" - To provide the resources necessary for the proper operation of the radiation safety program.

-3.4 Radiation Safety Committee
+3.3 Radiation Safety Committee

-The Radiation Safety Committee is a specialist regulatory committee within the management structure of Ontario Tech University ("university") with charge over radiation protection on campus.
+The Radiation Safety Committee is a specialist regulatory committee within the management structure of the Ontario Tech University ("university") with charge over radiation protection on campus.
 Its primary responsibility is to ensure the effectiveness of radiation safety programs and the integrity of any licenses, certifications or registrations issued to the university from regulators under federal or provincial legislation.

-The Radiation Safety Committee is vested with the ultimate authority and necessary executive power delegated to it by the Vice President Research and Innovation to determine radiation safety policies and procedures for use within the university and to enforce and maintain the required standards of radiation protection necessary for a teaching and research institution.
+The Radiation Safety Committee is vested with the ultimate authority and necessary executive power delegated to it by the Vice President Research, Innovation and International to determine radiation safety policies and procedures for use within the university and to enforce and maintain the required standards of radiation protection necessary for a teaching and research institution.
 The programs are founded on Federal and Provincial regulations and guidelines issued by the Canadian Nuclear Safety Commission (CNSC), the Radiation Protection Bureau of Health Canada and the Ministries of Health and Labour, Government of Ontario.
 These regulations and guidelines mandate the provisions on all matters pertaining to the possession, handling, storage and disposal of radioactive materials and the acquisition, installation, development, operation and/or exposure to any equipment or sources producing ionizing or non-ionizing radiation.

-The Radiation Safety Committee has the authority to review and approve all ionizing and non-ionizing radiation activities at the university.
+The Radiation Safety Committee has the authority to review and approve all ionizing and nonionizing radiation activities at the university.
 Further, the committee has the authority and responsibility to grant or withhold an internal radiation or laser permit, and to impose conditions on that permit as a means of enforcing compliance with the University Radiation and Laser Safety Programs, with the regulations and terms of the CNSC Consolidated License and Class II Nuclear Facilities and Prescribed Equipment Licence, X-ray Safety regulations and the ANSI Standard on the Safe Use of Lasers.
 The committee also has the authority to set standards for limiting exposure to electromagnetic fields (EMFs) and enforce compliance with the EMF Safety Program.
-The Terms of Reference of the Committee are given in Figure 2.
+The Terms of Reference of the Committee are given in Figure 3.

-3.5 Chair and Vice Chair of the Radiation Safety Committee
+3.4 Chair and Vice Chair of the Radiation Safety Committee

 The Chair of the Radiation Safety Committee carries out the executive functions of the Committee and acts on behalf of the Committee on a day-to-day basis.
-The Chair is appointed by Executive Director and is accountable to the Vice President Research and Innovation.
+The Chair is appointed by and is accountable to the Vice President Research, Innovation and International.
 The Chair shall normally be a member of the faculty of the University with expertise in the hazards and uses of ionizing radiation.
-The Chair will normally be, but need not be, the holder of a radiation safety permit.
+The Chair will normally be, but need not be, the holder of a radioisotope permit under the Consolidated License.